pannal/Sub-Zero.bundle-wiki/Sub‐Zero-Configuration.md

 <a name="top"></a>
 # Accessing the configuration

-To access the configuration of Sub-Zero, first select the Channels menu, and then press the little gear icon
+To access the configuration of Sub-Zero, first select the Channels menu, and then press the little gear icon.
+You can also access Sub-Zero's settings from the Agents menu in your PMS configuration.

 ![Channels](https://github.com/pannal/Sub-Zero.bundle/blob/master/Wiki/Images/Select_Channels.png)
 ![Select Gear Icon](https://github.com/pannal/Sub-Zero.bundle/blob/master/Wiki/Images/Select_Gear_Icon.png)

 The configuration page will now show, and let's go through that in a couple of steps:

+## Basic configuration
 ![Conf1](https://github.com/pannal/Sub-Zero.bundle/blob/master/Wiki/Images/Conf-1.png)

 1. Enable Sub-Zero channel.this will disable manual operation, but still allows Sub-Zero to work automatically